 BIPOC and/or Lived Experience Scholarship

-The PASS-SIG is excited to announce our new scholarship which is designed to support a student attend the 2023 ABCT conference, scheduled November 16th-19th in Seattle, Washington.
+The PASS-SIG is excited to announce our new scholarship which is designed to support a student attend the 2024 ABCT conference, scheduled November 14th-17th in Philadelphia, Pennsylvania.

 CRITERIA